aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datetimegroupitem/_index.md

 ### getMonth() {#getMonth--}

+<b>@deprecated.</b> Please use the 'month' property instead.
 Gets and sets the month of the grouped date time.

 ```javascript
 getMonth() : number;